 Finally, remember to keep in mind that your CV is only the starting point of your application.
 Many jobs may require a cover letter, or something similar, and it is here that you can go into more detail about previous employment or gaps in your CV.

-We have a wide variety of resources available on our website to help you with CV writing.
+Building Better Opportunities has a wide variety of resources available on our website to help you with CV writing.
 These include:

 - How to write a good CV

 - How to explain breaks in employment on your CV

 - How To Find a Job While Working Full Time